 Loading tool…

-Test your camera, resolution, and FPS in the browser.
+Test your webcam with a live preview, resolution, FPS, snapshots, and mirror mode right in the browser.

 Does this camera tester upload my video to any server?